WIDE RECEIVER

 WR | TCU | 6’2 | 215

-Strengths: Bech is a well-rounded and physical WR.
-With a 66.7% contested-catch rate, Bech knows how to utilize his frame to win at the catch point.
-He has very reliable hands, with only 1 drop in 2024.
-While not overly twitchy, Bech is a smooth mover in space and knows how to find soft spots.
-He’s surprisingly elusive after the catch and runs with a physical demeanour Weaknesses: Bech didn’t produce until his 4th year.
-He’s not an overly nuanced separator through traditional route-running and his release needs work Bottom Line: Bech’s combination of size, physicality, and spatial awareness will make him an undervalued sleeper in the Draft.
+Strengths: Bech is a well-rounded, physical receiver who excels at the catch point.
+He consistently uses his frame to win in tight coverage.
+His hands are extremely reliable, with just 1 drop in 2024.
+While not overly twitchy, Bech is a smooth mover who understands how to find soft spots.
+He’s surprisingly elusive after the catch and runs with a physical edge.
+Weaknesses: He didn’t break out until his 4th year, and he’s not a particularly nuanced separator.
+His release off the line will need refinement.
+Bottom Line: Bech’s size, toughness, and spatial awareness make him an underrated piece who has the tools to grow into a very good NFL weapon.

 Grade: Round 2